StevenLambion/ui-listView/README.md

 bower install ui-listView
 ```

-Then include the "sl.ui-listView" module into your angular application.
+Then include the "ui-listView" module into your angular application.

 ```
-var appModule = angular.module("app", [sl.ui-listView])
+var appModule = angular.module("app", [ui-listView])
 ```

 ## API